digiapulssi/zabbix-iib-monitoring/README.md

 1. Copy the files under [etc/zabbix/scripts](etc/zabbix/scripts) to `/etc/zabbix/scripts`
 2. Copy the files under [etc/zabbix/zabbix_agentd.d](etc/zabbix/zabbix_agentd.d) to `/etc/zabbix/zabbix_agentd.d`
-3. Copy "zabbix-iib-monitoring.py" and "zabbix-iib-monitoring.ini" anywhere on the agent machine (does **not** require to be local with IBM Integration Bus)
+3. Copy "zabbix-iib-monitoring.py" and "zabbix-iib-monitoring.ini" anywhere on the agent machine.
+(This script does **not require** to be local with IBM Integration Bus, although you will need to change the bind address of each node you want to connect from the outside.
+Bind address can be found in file at C:\ProgramData\IBM\MQSI\components\nodeName\config\nodeName)

 ## Usage